Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 Luckily, the festival offers storage near the entrance for a small fee if you need to check large bags.
 Regardless, the fewer belongings to keep track of, the better.
 Be sure to pack light.

-5. Cash is King in Germany
+5. Cash is King

 Most places will only accept euros so do not count on using your cards at Oktoberfest.
 Some of the bigger tents are more credit card friendly, but it would be easiest to anticipate using cash during your time at The Wiesn.

-ATM’s will be on-site, but you will not want to stand in line, pay extra fees or waste time looking for an ATM.
+ATMs will be on-site, but you will not want to stand in line, pay extra fees, or waste time looking for an ATM.

 6. Rides and Attractions